Under Review: No

 - discredits, disparages or attacks another product, service, facility, clinic, provider or group;

-- promises or offers more effective services or better results than those available from another provider unless substantiated to the satisfaction of the Registrar based on publically available information; or
+- promises or offers more effective services or better results than those available from another provider unless substantiated to the satisfaction of the Registrar based on publicly available information; or

 - time-limited prices for a service;